VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **2.** Share an exmaple of using the command with a path to a directory as an argument.

-If I were to use the ls command with a path to a directory as an argument then it will show me a list of folders and files in that directory.
-If I used ls on Lecture1 it will give me the files and folders inside of the lecture1 directory.
+If I were to use the ls command with a path to a directory as an argument then it will show me a list of files, codes and subdirectories in that directory.
+If I used ls on Lecture1 it will give me the files, codes and subdirectories inside of the lecture1 directory, which are Hello.class, Hello.java messages and README.

 ```
 Command:[user@sahara ~]$ ls lecture1